A modular, fast, simple, static website generator

 - Fast builds, thanks to doit

-- Flexible, extensible via plugins
+- Flexible, extensible via the dozens of available plugins

 - Small codebase (programmers can understand all of Nikola core in a day)